r-box/boxr/README.md

 ## TODO:

-### Housekeeping
-* Tidy up the auth function.
-It's messy as hell.
-* Get something running at startup which either refreshes the oauth token or mentions box_auth()
-* Make the catif messages summarise themselves when a functions has completed.
-For example (4 files unchannged, 3 new files downloaded, 1 new directory)
-* Get good, informative error messages

 ### Classes
 * Add a basic s3 class for folders
 * Get an s3 class for multifile operations, which summarize what happened